ringwormGO-organization/Termi/CONTRIBUTING.md

 2. Copy stuff from above, use same names for variables, just translate.
 3. In `imgui_code.cpp` in `ChooseLanguage` function copy stuff above and change namespace name.
 4. Last thing to do is to add button to `ChooseLanguageDialog` function and give to variable proper value.

+# Add command to Termi
+1. Create new file in `Commands` folder and create main function for command.
+2. Put command and function name and `commands` `std::map`.
+3. Put main command code in `imgui_code.cpp`.

 # Coding sytle for Pull Requests
 ### Indentation and line width